juan88ac/foundation_s/README.md

 - The foundation.min.css is generated using codekit and foundation components scss files as codekit framework.
 Thank good they don´t use COMPASS :)
 - scss/foundation have _variables.scss for foundation dimentions, gutter, etc. And foundation.scss wich calls all foundation scss files, if you don´t use codekit isert there the foundation scss files.
-- foundation javascrips are enqueued by inc/functions.php.
+- foundation javascrips are enqueued by inc/foundation.php.
 - js/foundation-setttings.js is to write foundation modules variables and settings. (not finish yet)
 - All foundation js files are in js/foundation
 - app.js is special js for theme configuration, as add class for dropdown menu works.
 - vento.js is in the footer.php.
+- top-bar navigation enable, its display site name in < ul.title-area .name > and use .hide-for-small to remove < header hgroup > for mobile screens.

-theme options frameowrk
+theme options framework
 ===

 Thanx @davinsays for create this https://github.com/devinsays/options-framework-theme, foundation_s is fully integrated with this framework

 - Just edit options.php file to create the options fields.
+- Logo field set and inserted into image in header h1.
+If there is not image will show the site name.